SF-WDI-LABS/rails-intro-1/README.md

 - Articulate the Rails philosophy and the MVC pattern.
 - Start a Rails project with no database and create routes that render dynamic templates.
-- Distinguish between Express and Rails.
+- Distinguish between Express and Rails and identify their common pieces.

 ### Where should we be now?
 <!-- call out the skills that are prerequisites -->